-- A student who is not in the classroom at the time of the bell is considered to be tardy. - If a student misses 15 minutes or more of a class period without a valid excuse, that student will be marked as truant. - Tardies that occur after the initial period a student arrives and checks in with the attendance office will be recorded by the classroom teacher. - Any student who arrives tardy to first period and brings in purchased food or beverages (e.g. McDonald's, Starbucks) will need to dispose of them upon arrival. - Any student who is chronically tardy (5+ tardies to first period class/semester and/or 10+ tardies overall/semester) without a valid reason will be subject to school-based consequences including and not limited to: keeping cell phone in the office for one or more days, a parent phone call, restrictions from extracurricular activities and/or school events (e.g. homecoming, prom), issuance of one or more detentions, revocation of a parking pass without a refund, loss of open campus privilege, referral to Greenfield Police for municipal citation.
+- A student who is not in the classroom at the time of the bell is considered to be tardy. - If a student misses 15 minutes or more of a class period without a valid excuse, that student will be marked as truant. - Tardies that occur after the initial period a student arrives and checks in with the attendance office will be recorded by the classroom teacher. - Any student who arrives tardy to first period and brings in purchased food or beverages (e.g. McDonald's, Starbucks) will need to dispose of them upon arrival.
+Should the student miss class because of a refusal to dispose of the item(s) they will be marked truant for the missed class period. - Any student who is chronically tardy (5+ tardies to first period class/semester and/or 10+ tardies overall/semester) without a valid reason may be subject to school-based consequences including and not limited to: keeping cell phone in the office for one or more days, a parent phone call, restrictions from participation in and attendance at extracurricular activities and/or school events (e.g. homecoming, prom), revocation of a parking pass without a refund, loss of open campus privilege, referral to Greenfield Police for municipal citation.